Edgeworth/memerna/README.md

 # s22 notes

+Turner 1999 model (not implemented)

 Turner 2004 model (t04_p1, t04_p2):

+- Adds coaxial stacking
+- Updates parameters for terminal mismatches, hairpin, bulge, internal, and multiloops.
 - Special stacks of length > 2 base pairs are not handled.
 - Internal loops are limited to size 30 in most implementations in memerna.

 Update in 2012 model (t12_p2):

+- GU penalty removed from AU/GU penalty
+- Stacking energy changed (for GU stacks, not WC)
-- GU penalty removed from AU/GU penalty + stacking energy changed "Testing the nearest neighbor model for Canonical RNA base pairs" paper Just use the updated GU stacks, not for WC stacks since they didn't change that much That's what RNAstructure does.
+- See "Testing the nearest neighbor model for Canonical RNA base pairs" paper

 Update in 2022 model (t22_p2):